9.12 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEARCH—EXCEPTION TO WARRANT REQUIREMENT—SEARCH INCIDENT TO ARREST

 [I instruct you that the arrest of the plaintiff was a lawful arrest.]
 [I instruct you that the arrest of the plaintiff was a lawful arrest if [insert applicable legal standard, i.e., insert elements to show probable cause to arrest for a particular crime]].

 A search is "incident to" a lawful arrest if:

 2. it is limited to a search of the person arrested and to the immediate area within which that person might gain possession of a weapon or might destroy or hide evidence at the time of the search.
-[When the person arrested was in a vehicle at the time or shortly before the arrest and there is reason to believe that evidence of the offense of arrest might be found in the vehicle, the search may extend to the entire passenger compartment of the vehicle, as well as any containers within it.]

 In order to prove the search in this case was unreasonable, the plaintiff must prove by a preponderance of the evidence that this exception to the warrant requirement does not apply; that is, that the search was not incident to a lawful arrest.

-If the court is able to determine as a matter of law that an arrest was lawful, the committee recommends the court instruct the jury accordingly.
+If the court is able to determine as a matter of law that an arrest was lawful, the Committee recommends the court instruct the jury accordingly.
 When, however, there are factual disputes about the lawfulness of an arrest, it will be necessary for the court to instruct the jury concerning the standards or elements for a lawful arrest under the facts of a particular case.
-See Instruction 9.20 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Probable Cause Arrest).
+See Instruction 9.21 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Probable Cause Arrest).